 My work can also be found on Tumblr at jimroche.tumblr.com and at google+: https://plus.google.com/+JimRochePhotography and at Ello: https://ello.co/jimroche1 There I often put up test shots taken with my iPhone, sometimes photos by other artist that interest me, and whenever I run across a good video of an artist talk or interview, I post it there.

 Works are available in limited editions of three to five.
 Sizes depend upon the individual work ranging from 10x15 and 26x39 inches.
-Occasionally there are larger piece, and pieces of unusual ratios.
+Occasionally there are larger pieces, and pieces of unusual ratios.
 Please contact me directly about prints.